egmontmika/amharix.com/content/start/what-is-amharix.md

 weight = 30
 +++

-AmhariX is a learning and training programme for the Amharic language.
-This programme is under constant development.

-It is free of charge.
+The AmhariX project is developing a learning and training programme for the Amharic language.
+As long as under development, it is free of charge.

 When completed, the entire project will comprise three series with 18 courses, in total.

-Each course contains dialogues, grammar paradigms, structure sentences, glossary and audio recordings for oral training.
+Each course will contain dialogues, grammar paradigms, structure sentences, glossary and audio recordings for oral training.

 Moreover, all AmhariX courses are linked to Memrise, a digital tool for effective language learning.

-These are the courses:
+These are the planned courses:

 #### Series #1, Meeting People